 pianoscript to control playback,

-runmixto set up a sequence of timed playlists, or write your own and interface via the socket interface (line-oriented or websockets, plain-text or TLS secured).
+runmixto set up a sequence of timed playlists, or write your own and interface via the socket interface.

 - Flexible.
 Build with your choice of 3 media libraries, 3¾ output libraries, 5 TLS packages and 3 sources.

 - Media substitutions.
-Save bandwidth by substituting streaming media with matching local media.
+Save bandwidth by replacing streaming media with matching local media.

-- Development versions: View all • Recent changes (SVN logs)
+- Development versions: View all • Download latest (394) • Recent changes (SVN logs)

 Three clients are included with